 - Certified Copies (per request, unlimited pages): $ 5.00 per request.

 - $3.00 mailing fee for photocopies mailed.

-- Research Fee: $25.00 per hour for search and compilation.
+- Research Fee: $25.00 for one hour of search and compilation.
 The first 15 minutes are free.
-This fee is for staff time, and is due regardless of whether or not the desired information is located.
+This fee is for staff time, and is due regardless of whether the desired information is located or not.

 - County agencies will not be billed for copies made for administrative use in their offices.